lmc-eu/code-quality-tools/packages/eslint-config-react/README.md

 ### `@lmc-eu/eslint-config-react/optional`

-Use this ruleset in conjunction with the above ruleset.
+Use this ruleset together with the above ruleset.
 Provides additional insights into potential inconsistencies in the project.

 > For new projects, it is recommended to enable this ruleset.
 For existing projects, it is only recommended for the brave.

-## Recommended ESLint config
+## Recommended ESLint Configuration

 ```js
 // .eslintrc.js